shikokuchuo/nanonext/README.md

 #### Windows

-For R \>= 4.2 using the ‘rtools42’ toolchain, ‘libnng’ v1.6.0 (8e1836f)
+For R \>= 4.2 using the ‘Rtools42’ or ‘Rtools43’ toolchains, ‘libnng’
-and ‘libmbedtls’ v3.2.1 will be automatically compiled from the package sources during installation.
+v1.6.0 (8e1836f) and ‘libmbedtls’ v3.2.1 will be automatically compiled
+from the package sources during installation.

 For previous R versions, pre-compiled ‘libnng’ v1.6.0 (8e1836f) and ‘libmbedtls’ v3.2.1 libraries are downloaded and used for installation